echokk11/webrtc_arm64_ios/README.md

 # Build of Webrtc for IOS

-casue webrtc.xcfrmaework install by pod only compile in x64, we can not run simulator in m1/m2 mac. and we did not want run xcode in Rosetta mode. so build it ourself.
+Casue the google webrtc.xcfrmaework install by pod only compiled in x64, we can't run simulator in m1/m2 mac, also we did't want run xcode in Rosetta mode. so build it ourself. hopes can help you.

 > simulator and arm64 for m1 mac (including m1 pro,m1 max,m2... all Mac computers with Apple silicon)